jisil12/dataArtAssignments/README.md

-**Timeline App**
+Timeline App

-This is the first assignment with the basic template of the index.html created
+This is the second assignment, where the basic template is styled with a responsive layout, header design, event markers, and modal styles using CSS